Alligatorweed

 Best Chemical Control to Kill Alligatorweed

-Propeller is the best aquatic herbicide to use for eliminating alligatorweed.
-Propeller acts rapidly to kill the pond weeds.
+Propeller is a fast acting aquatic herbicide to use for eliminating alligatorweed.

 Clearcast is another herbicide that can be used to control Alligator weed.
 Clearcast will act in a slower manner than Propeller.
 Imazamox is a safer alternative to glyphosate.
 It is effective on the portions of the weed that are above the surface of the water.